Automation basics

 You can read about additional automation limits, here.

-A For each page branch applies the same condition and/or action on up to 150 pages that meet the criteria you set.
+A Page branch applies the same condition and/or action on up to 1,000 pages that meet the criteria you set.

-The For each page branch doesn’t include blog posts.
-To create a custom branch for blogs, use a For each related entities branch where type = blogpost.
+The page branch doesn’t include blog posts, whiteboards, or databases.
+To create a custom branch for another content type, use a related entities branch and select a type.

 The criteria you can set includes: